NP95/cc/doc/ARCH.md

 begin processing.

-The communication approach differs slightly from that of SystemC which typically models the notion of a channel as a sc_signal.
+The communication approach differs slightly from that of SystemC which typically models the notion of a channel as a `sc_signal`.
 A sc_signal is similar in many respects to the notion of a wire/logic is a standard HDL simulator and is restricted by the fact that it can maintain only one value at any point during simulation.
-SystemC does indeed have the notion of ScQueue channel types which roughly approximate the MessageQueue seen here.
+SystemC does indeed have the notion of `sc_fifo` channel types which roughly approximate the MessageQueue seen here.

 ### Simulation Architecture